3rkut/3rkut/README.md

 # Hi there 👋

-20 y.o Threat Intelligence Analyst from Turkey.
+interested in malware,apt,espionage topics...

-🌱 I’m currently learning windows internals,programming(Golang) and red teaming
+🌱 I’m currently learning pentesting and programming(Golang)

 Follow me on [![alt text][1.2]][1]
 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->